AztecProtocol/aztec-packages/docs/docs/dev_docs/cli/cli-commands.md

 ### Docker

-The CLI will be installed automatically via Docker if it is not already found locally, by running the command to install and start the sandbox, [instructions here](./sandbox-reference.md#installation-with-docker).
+The CLI will be installed automatically via Docker if it is not already found locally, by running the command to install and start the sandbox, [instructions here](./sandbox-reference.md#with-docker).

 ## Update

-The sandbox must be running for the update command to work unless there the project defines `@aztec/aztec-sandbox` as a dependency, in which case the command will compare against the version listed in `package.json`.

 The CLI comes with an update command.